input-output-hk/iohk-ops/README.md

 1. Fork https://github.com/input-output-hk/iohk-ops
 2. Check out the `master` branch
-3. Add your SSH public key:
+3. Add your username and SSH public key to the appropriate developer section of [`lib/ssh-keys.nix`](./lib/ssh-keys.nix).
+Keys should remain sorted alphabetically by username.
-    - contents in the developer section at https://github.com/input-output-hk/iohk-ops/blob/master/ssh-keys.nix, under an appropriate name, at an alphabetically-appropriate position,
-    - key name in the `devKeys` list https://github.com/input-output-hk/iohk-ops/blob/master/lib.nix#L63, again at the alphabetically-appropriate position.
 4. Submit a PR against `master` and let DevOps know.
 5. Wait until the DevOps team deploys the infrastructure cluster.